 Data is the process

-When I began Visceral Business in 2008, the aim was to distill and capture the shift from analogue to digital business, from industrial to the networked economy, and to help people grapple with digital transformation as a manageable and integrated endeavour along the way.
+When Visceral Business began in 2008, the aim was to distill and capture the shift from analogue to digital business, from the industrial to the networked economy, and to help people grapple with digital transformation as a manageable and integrated endeavour.

-We started off by identifying five main attributes – being networked, seamless, open, compelling and going beyond profit – that characterise, together, the nature of ‘visceral business’.
+We started off by identifying five main attributes of being a digital business - networked, seamless, open, compelling and having a purpose beyond profit – those characteristics, together, were the nature of what we call ‘visceral business’.

 The sightlines we have now from online behaviours, about how consumer and stakeholders interact with organisations, have formed the bedrock of a series of in-depth research studies Visceral Business has produced over the years – The Social Charity study, The Social Food study and The Connected Housing studies – ten in all – that have established the idea of quantified organisation and provided a macro view of key industries not possibly previously.
 These have tracked and studied the progress of digital transformation of over 750 organisations over five years in key sectors.
 Here’s one example.